VIDEO (Above: Billy Paul’s 1972 smash “Me and Mrs. Jones” is a quintessential slice of Philly soul.)

 There’s no shortage of history to be discovered and embraced in the City of Brotherly Love.
 Sadly, the many of Philadelphia’s musical landmarks have not been preserved as well as those associated with the Founding Fathers.
 Here is a photo essay from my brief trip to the city.

 When Billie Holiday’s mother discovered she was pregnant in 1915, her parents exiled the unwed mother-to-be from their Baltimore home.
 Holiday’s mother settled in Philadelphia and gave birth in a housing development near what is now the theater district off Broad Street.
 The family returned to Baltimore shortly after Holiday was born.

-The original building long destroyed, this marker is the only sign of Holiday’s neighborhood connection.
+The original building long destroyed, this marker is the only sign of Holliday’s neighborhood connection.